zenml-io/blog.zenml.io/_posts/2022-04-01-customer_satisfaction.md

 I used [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) dataset, The data-set has information of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.
 Its features allow viewing orders from multiple dimensions: from order status, price, payment, and freight performance to customer location, product attributes and finally reviews written by customers.
 The objective here is to predict the customer satisfaction score for a given order based on the given features like order status, price, payment, etc.

 I used [ZenML](https://zenml.io/) (MLOps Framework) to build an End to End Customer Satisfaction Pipeline.
-I used zenml traditional pipeline to build training pipeline which includes several steps like:
+I used ZenML traditional pipeline to build training pipeline which includes several steps like:

 * `ingest_data`  :- This step will ingest the data from source and will return a dataframe.
 * `clean_data`   :- This step will clean the data and remove the unwanted columns.
 * `model_train`  :- This step will train the model and will save the model using mlfow autlogging.
 * `evaluation`   :- This step will evaluate the model and will save the metrics using mlfow autlogging into the artifact store.

 Now you may be thinking `Why do we require pipelines?` We can't just train our model in our local system as we need to serve to the users as well, so we need it to be deployed in the cloud.
 For doing Machine learning at scale we need machine learning pipelines which is an end-to-end construct that orchestrates the flow of data into, and output from, a machine learning model (or set of multiple models).
 It includes raw data input, features, outputs, the machine learning model and model parameters, and prediction outputs. and All these capbilities are built on top of the zenml framework.
+Using ZenML, you can run the parts of the project on the cloud, caching of steps so that you don't waste your time / processing power, easy integration with tools that allow you to compare experiments (i.e. MLflow), easy deployment of models that you've trained and easy monitoring of deployed models.

-I used one of the amazing integrations of zenml which is `mlflow deployment` for building `continous deployment pipeline` and `Inference pipeline` for our customer satisfaction system.
+I used one of the amazing integrations of ZenML which is `MLflow deployment` for building `continous deployment pipeline` and `Inference pipeline` for our customer satisfaction system.

 ## Setting up the project